mzrimsek/server-config/README.md

 ### Minecraft

+This setup allows for potentially running several Minecraft server instances (each with their own volumes and such required), each with their proxy url.
+This also allows for a cleaner routing to servers due to the port no longer being required when connecting in the game client.

 * World Data: Must have a directory to persist world data, mounted as a volume to ```/data```

 * Modpacks: Must have a directory containing the desired modpack as a zip, mounted as a volume to ```/modpacks```